xxxAdam69xxx/portablecdm/Rapporter/Emil - Personal Reflection.md

 In delivering the scrum application to the project, I helped with setting up meetings, dividing user stories into tasks, and helping everyone understanding the context of the project.
 I have described this more thoroughly in the section about scrum.

 I am also satisfied that I have learned much about JavaScript, React Native and Github.
 These are qualities that I for sure will have use of in the future.
+In my opinion, a defined learning objective for each sprint has been good, because then I can keep track of my progress and reflect on what I am learning and why.

 What to do better in a future project: